reynoldsalec/supabase-on-aws/README.md

 ## The Manual Part

-- Create an AWS IAM user with programmatic access and the necessary permissions
+- Create an AWS IAM user with the necessary permissions to create resources
-- Create an AWS S3 access key and secret
-- Create a Domain in Route 53 (or use an existing one).
+- Create a Domain in Route 53 (or use an existing one)
 - Create an admin (full access) SendGrid API token ([docs](https://docs.sendgrid.com/for-developers/sending-email/brite-verify#creating-a-new-api-key)) (Only if you need email functionality)
 - (_Optional_) If using Terraform Cloud to manage your state file, create a [user API token](https://app.terraform.io/app/settings/tokens)